 But first, I am sure you would love to know some information about this building.
 Keep reading!

 KICC is not the tallest building in Nairobi.
 In fact, it is at a distant number 10 in the list of the tallest buildings in Nairobi.

-The Britam Tower that is owned by the British American Investments Company came is 200 meters high, Teleposta Towers is 120 meters, Times Tower is 200 meters and there are more.
+The Britam Tower that is owned by the British American Investments Company is 200 meters high, TelePosta Towers is 120 meters, Times Tower is 200 meters and there are more.
 While KICC is a 26-story building, the Britam Tower has 32 usable floors.

 To get to the KICC rooftop, take the lift, well, unless you are really feeling game enough to take the stairs.